 The first concern you as a technician should have is matching the DHA level correctly to your client for their skin depth (pigment level) type and needs.
 This will lessen or eliminate many problems clients have with sunless tanning; poor, rapid or uneven fading, orange or brassy tones, dry or itchy skin.

-After matching the DHA range for your client, use the appropriate product type for your location and enviroment, and clients skin needs.
+After matching the DHA range for your client, use the appropriate product type for your location and environment, and clients skin needs.
 This would be a Quick Dry blend vs a Moisturizing blend.
 This will narrow down the products that will best suit you and your client.

 After this point you can fine-tune, if you prefer, between different products that meet the above needs, but may have added attributes you want to incorporate (Anti-aging, Slow Fading, skin feel and texture).